Bayesian Online Learning for Human-assisted Target Localization: Target Localization Framework

 \section{Target Localization Framework}

-This section presents our Bayesian target localization framework that enables fusing human and autonomous sensor measurements to localize the target described in Section~\ref{sec::ProbDef}.
-The likelihood model for range observation from autonomous sensors is a non-linear function of the target state, see Section~\ref{sec::Vision}, and human observations, as will be shown in Section~\ref{sec::human_obs}, is a non-Gaussian model, resulting in complex posterior distributions.
+The likelihood model for range observation from autonomous sensors is a nonlinear function of the target state, and human observation is a non-Gaussian model, resulting in complex posterior distributions.
 To solve our problem, thus, we propose to use a finite-state Hidden Markov Model (HMM) based framework.
 This non-parametric Bayesian framework offers the advantage of expressing probabilities explicitly using a discrete sample space, enabling recursive Bayesian inference in \emph{closed} form.
 Additionally, it seamlessly incorporates geometric information, such as barriers or boundaries, into localization~\cite{rudic2020geometry}.
-Furthermore, integration with the control and planning pipeline is readily achieved, as finite state-based techniques commonly establish action (control) policies~\cite{yoon2019hidden,rosolia2023model}.
+Furthermore, integration with the control and planning pipeline is readily achieved, as finite state-based techniques commonly establish action (control) policies~\cite{rosolia2023model}.